Dutch Housing Market Shifts After “Affordable Rent Act”

 The Dutch housing market is undergoing a significant shift, with private landlords increasingly selling off rental properties, especially in the largest cities—Amsterdam, Rotterdam, Utrecht, and The Hague.
 According to recent figures from the Land Registry, private landlords sold significantly more homes in the past quarter compared to the same period last year, largely driven by the Affordable Rent Act that took effect on July 1st.

-Impact of the Affordable Rent Act
+What is the Affordable Rent Act?

 The new law extended the existing points system, typically applied to social housing, to a segment of the private sector.
 This regulation controls rent prices, making it unprofitable for many small landlords, particularly those owning smaller, lower-quality homes that previously commanded high rents due to the housing shortage.